Configuration

 Custom MCP servers

-Application-specific MCP servers can be added as needed to ptc-servers for programmatic tool calling.
+Application-specific MCP servers can be added as needed to ptc_servers for programmatic tool calling.

 Environment Variables